ISG-ICS/cloudberry/docs/quick-start.md

 After it finishes, you should see the messages as shown in the following screenshot:
 ![docker][docker]

-After you have installed the docker container for the first time, you may restart it later using the following command in case the docker is shutdown:
+After you have installed the docker container for the first time, you can restart it using the following command in case the docker is shutdown:

 ```
 ~> docker start cc nc1